|Preparations for EVA-1||ALSEP Off-Load|

 114:53:24 McCandless: ...can see a crater that probably is Doublet.

-[Even though McCandless claims to pick out Doublet, I certainly can't.]114:53:26 Mitchell: Okay.
+[Even though McCandless claims to pick out Doublet, I certainly can't.
+Thomas Schwagmeier has created a comparison (0.3 Mb) between a portion of LROC image M127049821RC and a TV still captured at 114:53:24.
+Schwagmeier has added a representation of the outline of South Doublet (orange) to the upper version of the TV image along with two ridges delineated in blue.]114:53:26 Mitchell: Okay.
 We'll zoom back in and move on around, and I think Al's about to finish up his task over there.

 114:53:34 Shepard: Negative.
 I'm still working at 8 o'clock.

 [After taking a couple of pictures of the north (plus-Y) footpad - AS14-66- 9234 and 9235, Al took a pan at the 4 o'clock position consisting of frames AS14-66-9236 to 9257.]AL's 4 O'Clock pan (frames AS14-66-9236 to 9257)

 [Frame 9254 is an excellent picture of the aft section of the LM.]

 [The f-stop settings used relative to the direction of the Sun are shown on decals mounted on the tops of the film magazines.
 'HBW' is High-Speed Black-and-White and 'HCEX' is High-Speed Color Exterior.]AL's 8 O'Clock pan (frames AS14-66-9271 to 9293)

 [Next, Al took a series of photos of the LM, the footpads, and the surface under the LM.
 These are AS14-66- 9258 to 9270.]

 .
 [Frame 9258 shows the north footpad and the pile of dirt pushed up during final spacecraft motions.]